Written by: Rosemary Lafferty Read time: 15 minutes

 In this post, we will look at a plan to reach your target market on LinkedIn.
-We will outline clear, actionable steps to help you generate suitable leads and nurtured leads through LinkedIn.
+We will outline clear, actionable steps to help you generate suitable leads and nurture these leads.

 Specifically, we will cover: